dittowords/cli/README.md

   An automatically generated driver file that simplifies the process of passing text data to Ditto JavaScript SDKs.
 This file has a standardized format that is always the same independent of the CLI configuration used to generate it.

+  **Since this file is designed to be consumed by other internal Ditto libraries, it is not recommended that you depend on it - its format may change between major releases.**

   ```ts
   interface DriverFile {
     [projectId: string]: {